 Again, the big bang is the explosion, which kick-started the cosmic inflation.
 So this makes the theory of eternal inflation an extension of the big bang itself, at least to some extent.
 According to this theory, the phase where the universe inflates will go on forever, throughout the larger parts of the universe.

-This lead to a multiverse where the space is broken and divided into huge bubbles, with each bubble having different properties.
-The very first example of such universe was provided by Paul Steinhardt, who is sometimes considered as the father of the inflationary model.
+This lead to a multiverse where space is broken and divided into huge bubbles, with each bubble having different properties.
+The very first example of such a universe was provided by Paul Steinhardt, who is sometimes considered as the father of the inflationary model.

 Most recently in 2007, Alan Guth a cosmologist and theoretical physicist stated in his paper “Eternal inflation and its implications” that even-though the inflation is eternal to the future, it is not so in the past.
-Guth’s work is crucial as it not only demonstrated that how eternal inflation might be the likely outcome of the inflation but it also tabulated whatever was known about the subject matter during that time.
+Guth’s work is crucial as it not only demonstrated how eternal inflation might be the likely outcome of the inflation but it also tabulated whatever was known about the subject matter during that time.

 6. Conformal Cyclic Model